ldhoax/SOS-requester/README.md

 3. Make an `.env` file from `.env.example`
 4. Go to `pgadmin` create a database.
 Note the name of it and add to `.env`
 5. Install **Air - live reload fo Go apps**.
 You can visit this [page](https://github.com/cosmtrek/air).
+6. Install migrate to migration table to database.
+You can visti this [page](https://github.com/golang-migrate/migrate/blob/master/GETTING_STARTED.md).

 ## 💿 Installation